In-Person Event Marketing: The X Metrics Every Executive Needs to Track

 • Live demo requests during an event

-And now the big daddy metric of them all: ROI.
+One of the most important metrics of them all: ROI.
 One of the main ways event marketing executives can continue to drive buy-in and support for in-person events is by proving unequivocally that these events drive new leads, help move deals through the pipeline, and contribute to the bottom line.
 By attributing a dollar amount to accounts or customers ‘brought in’ by events, your team can associate real returns to your event marketing efforts.
 Lead generation metrics include:

 • New lead or customer acquisition